DarkWake9/Project-IceCube-Legacy/project-log.md

 	1. Need to consider the full IceCube data (not one year at a time as what you have done)

-	2. Because of (1), calculating the angle for all neutrino-millisecond pulsar pairs could take a long time if done a brute force search.
+	2. Because of (1), calculating the angle for all neutrino-millisecond pulsar pairs could take a long time with a brute force search.
 	Advised to either vectorize in python or use a low-level language (such as C)

-Week 6: 0706 - 1406
+## Week 6: 0706 - 1406

 0906 - Completed Task 2/2a,
 0906 - Assigned task 2b: